-7 Marketing the ILP
+Marketing the ILP

-Where an ILP is managed by an EEA AIFM, it can be marketed throughout the EEA to "professional investors" within the meaning of MiFID II using the AIFMD marketing passport, unless the local requirements in the relevant member states permit the EEA AIFM to market to other categories of investors.
+Where an ILP is managed by an EEA AIFM, it can be marketed throughout the EEA to "professional investors" within the meaning of MiFID II using the AIFMD marketing passport or ELTIF passport or to retail investors using the ELTIF passport.
+Local requirements in the relevant member states may permit the EEA AIFM to market to other categories of investors.